Manila-252/ConceptBridgeAI/README.md

-# 🧠 ConceptBridge AI — AI-Powered Adaptive Learning System
+# 🧠 ConceptBridge AI — The Learning tool that gets you

 **Nepal-US AI Hackathon 2025 Submission**